-Independent projects for selected students with a special interest in geology, involving library research, laboratory projects, and/or field studies.
+Independent projects for selected students with a special interest in geology, involving library research, laboratory projects, and/or field studies

-250 Geology of California 3 Units UC
+250 Geology of California 3 Units UC, CSU, Associate Degree Applicable Prerequisite: None.

-Survey of the physical and historical geology of California, with emphasis on the characteristic geologic record of the twelve geomorphic provinces into which the state is divided.
+Survey of the physical and historical geology of California. with emphasis on the characteristic geologic record of the twelve geomorphic provinces into which the state is divided.

-251 Geology of National Parks and

-Monuments 3 Units Prerequisite: None.

-Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic processes which formed them.
+251 Geology of National Parks and Monuments 3 units CSU, Associate Degree Applicable Prerequisite: None.
+Lecture: 3 hours per week and field trips Study of the geology of selected national parks and monuments of the United States, with particular emphasis on the geologic process which formed them.

-252 Geology for the Space Age 3 Units UC
+252 Geology for the Space Age 3 Units UC, CSU, Associate Degree Applicable Prerequisite: None.

-Survey of the problems raised by geologic studies related to the space age, including meteorites and meteorite impact craters, terrestrial geology done with the aid of satellites, geologic investigations on the moon, and the geologic nature of other planets in the solar system.
+Survey of the problems raised by geologic studies related to the space age, including meteorites and meteorite impact craters, terrestrial geology done with the aid of satellites, geologic investigations on the moon, and the geologic nature of other planets in the solar system

-260ABC Introduction to Field
+260ABC Introduction to Field Geology

-Geology UC